EECS-NTNU/bismo/README.md

 * **Software-programmable.** BISMO comes with a runtime library for ease-of-use, and is also programmable with a simple instruction set to cater for more advanced users.

-## What's New?
-(2019-06-10)
+## What's New in BISMO?

-* BISMO v2 is now released with many improvements and new features.
+* **2019-06-10:** BISMO v2 is now released with many improvements and new features.
 Here's a brief summary:
-  * Runtime library
+  - Runtime library
-  * Instruction generators with tiling support for large matrices
+  - Instruction generators with tiling support for large matrices
-  * Improved hardware with smaller resource cost
+  - Improved hardware with smaller resource cost
-  * Hardware-accelerated parallel-to-serial conversion
+  - Hardware-accelerated parallel-to-serial conversion
-  * Support for PYNQ on the Avnet Ultra96 (PYNQU96)
+  - Support for PYNQ on the Avnet Ultra96 (PYNQU96)
-  * Experimental support for cache coherency on (PYNQU96CC)
+  - Experimental support for cache coherency on (PYNQU96CC)

 ## Requirements
 1. A working [`sbt`](https://www.scala-sbt.org/1.0/docs/Installing-sbt-on-Linux.html) setup for Chisel2